Mayfm/Mayfm/README.md

-# 🌸 Hi!
-I'm Mayela, a microbiologist exploring bioinformatics.
+# 🌸 🌸 Hi!
+I'm Mayela, a microbiologist interested in bioinformatics, data science, and computational biology.

-I work with **metagenomic and microbiome data**, and I enjoy applying bioinformatics to answer biological questions in any context.
+I work with **metagenomic and microbiome data**, and I'm interested in using bioinformatics and data science to understand complex biological systems.

-I’ve worked with tools like **phyloseq**, **Kraken**, and **KEGG Mapper**, and I’m always excited to learn new computational methods.
+I’ve worked with tools like **phyloseq**, **Kraken2**, and **KEGG Mapper**, and I’m always excited to learn new computational methods.

-I’m also part of **RSG Mexico**, where I help organize bioinformatics courses, symposia, and journal clubs.
+I’m also a member of **RSG Mexico**, where I help organize bioinformatics courses, symposia, and journal clubs.

-Currently finishing my bachelor’s thesis and excited for what comes next!
+Recently completed my bachelor's thesis and currently expanding my skills in bioinformatics, computational biology, and data science.

 <p align="center">
   <img src="banner.jpeg" />